 What GLP-1s Help With, And What Your Body Still Needs From You

 GLP-1 medications have made weight loss feel possible in a way that nothing else has before.
 The scale moves, cravings quiet down, and life gets a little lighter.
 But while these changes are exciting, your body is also adapting behind the scenes.
-That is where this gets important.

 Semaglutide vs. Tirzepatide: What’s the Difference?